CocoaPods/blog.cocoapods.org/_posts/2024-11-30-CocoaPods-Specs-Repo.markdown

 ## Contact

 These dates are not set in stone, and maybe someone out there has a good reason for us to amend the timeline.
-I don't think I'm amiable to moving it forwards, but within reason there's space for backwards.
+I don't think I'm amenable to moving it forwards, but within reason there's space for backwards.

 If you have questions, you can contact the team via info@cocoapods.org, me personally at cocoapods@orta.io or reach out to me via Bluesky: [@orta.io](https://bsky.app/profile/orta.io/).